puppetlabs/best-practices/classification-and-data-pattern.md

 ### Discouraged Options

-#### Classification - Multiple Profiles per Node Group when used with “have it
-your way” provisioning systems
+#### Classification - Multiple Profiles per Node Group when used with "have it your way" provisioning systems

 In very rare situations an installation may have a provisioning system where the users are able to compose the configuration of a node by picking which profiles